24-S1-2-C-Moral-Decisions/LandingSite/README.md

 ## User Manual
 Welcome to our product!
 In this [user manual (TODO)]() (we will update this document when the product is delivered), you will find detailed guides and instructions on how to use our product.
 Whether you are a beginner or an experienced user, this manual will help you get started quickly and unleash the full potential of the product.

+## Develop Plan

+1. **Phase 1: Moral Moments and Opinion Survey Web UI Design**
+   - **Objective**: Design an engaging and interactive UI that allows users to explore moral dilemmas, guiding them towards a comprehensive Opinion Survey.
+The design phase will culminate in the completion of the website's homepage UI and survey page UI.
+   - **Timeline:** week1 to week2
+   - **Deliverables:** Website homepage and survey page UI designs.
+   - **Milestones:** Completion of UI/UX designs for both the homepage and survey pages.
+2. **Phase 2: Front-end Implementation and API Design**
+   - **Objective**: This phase focus on implementing the front end of the website, designing the API interfaces, and incorporating responsive design principles.
+The aim is  to bring the UI designs to life, and guarantee that the website provides consistent user experience across all devices.
+   - **Timeline:** week3 to week6
+   - **Deliverables:** An implemented homepage and survey page on the front end that adapts to various devices and a complete API documentation.
+   - **Milestones:** Completion of front end implementation and API design.
+3. **Phase 3: Back-end Implementation**
+   - **Objective**: Develop the backend for the website, focusing on server management, database integration, and implementing the designed API interfaces.
+This phase includes setting up the server environment, ensuring data storage and retrieval functionality.
+   - **Timeline:** week7 to week11
+   - **Deliverables:** A fully functional and robust back end, supporting database interaction and server management.
+   - **Milestones:** Completion of back end development, successful database integration and server setup.

 <!--
 ## Deliverables